Review: 2024 Polestar 2 EV is a late bloomer worth another look

 Four years later, after a curveball, in the form of a single-motor front-wheel-drive Polestar 2, that “You will have to see” comment has been pitched to the plate, with rear-wheel-drive versions of these models, which clearly seek—and find—more of the traditional European performance-car flavor they’ve hinted at all along.

 To get there, Polestar dropped next-generation motors and inverters into the 2.
-The Polestar 2 is Swedish-engineered, but it’s built in China and dips deep into the ecosystem of its parent company Geely.
+The Polestar 2 is Swedish-engineered, but it’s built in China (sorry, no tax credit) and dips deep into the ecosystem of its parent company Geely.
 The new motors follow the same design as those that now go into the 2024 Volvo XC40 Recharge and C40 Recharge, but they’re sourced from China rather than from Sweden.

 2024 Polestar 2 single motor